I Am My Own Messiah

 5. 18 Hours in 18 Weeks

-This work is about my life with an untreatable illness, chronic fatigue syndrome, which has been greatly exacerbated by a long-term, severe adverse reaction to the antibiotic Levaquin.
+This work is about my life with a debilitating illness, chronic fatigue syndrome, that has been terribly exacerbated by a severe, long-term adverse reaction to the antibiotic Levaquin.

-Every seriously ill person encounters considerable difficulty and frustration when trying to relate his or her experience, especially to those who haven't suffered through the same type of affliction.
-The sensations and emotions created by serious illness don't lend themselves to easy communication.
-And it often seems somewhat tactless to talk about my situation too much to loved ones because doing so intensifies their painful empathic/sympathetic emotions.
-The extreme physical isolation imposed by my specific health problems adds another barrier to communication: how can I expect anyone to comprehend what I'm dealing with when I'm forced to experience it in solitude?
-My condition also exposes issues of communication with doctors.
-At this time, there are no tests or procedures doctors can do to directly diagnose CFS or antibiotic reactions, and only a few limited tests offer glimpses into the extensive workings of these maladies in the body.
+Seriously ill people encounter great challenges when trying to relate their experiences.
+Drastically altered realities, deeply affecting emotions and strong, often long-lasting sensations are difficult to convey with any effectiveness.
+These challenges are magnified by the profound physical isolation my specific health problems demand: how can I expect anyone to comprehend what I'm dealing with when I'm forced to experience it in solitude?
+My condition also amplifies problems of communication with doctors.
+At this time, there are no tests or procedures doctors can do to directly diagnose CFS or antibiotic reactions, and only a few limited tests offer glimpses into the extensive workings of these disorders in the body.
 Those methods of communication are trivial at best.
-I'm left with words to explain my plight to doctors, and words are very inadequate for the task.
+I'm left with words to explain my plight to doctors and words seem woefully inadequate for the task.

 1. Koan Luke 9:51 9:57 9:58